 |Reports to||Field Operations Supervisor|

-GENERAL SUMMARY: The Paramedic is responsible to provide high quality emergency and non-emergency advanced life support and transportation to patients while providing exceptional customer service.
-The Paramedic is certified to operate an emergency vehicle and provides prehospital advanced life support (ALS).
-The standard of practice of the Paramedic shall be in accordance with the most current edition of the US DOT “Emergency Medical Technician-Paramedic: National Standard Curriculum”, as modified by the NYS DOH and NYC REMAC.
+GENERAL SUMMARY: The EMT-B is responsible to provide high quality emergency and non-emergency basic life support and transportation to patients while providing exceptional customer service.
+The EMT-B is certified to operate an emergency vehicle and provides prehospital basic life support (BLS).
+The standard of practice of the EMT-B shall be in accordance with the most current edition of the US DOT “Emergency Medical Technician: National Standard Curriculum”, as modified by the NYS DOH and NYC REMAC.

 DESCRIPTION OF DUTIES: